NachtRaveVL/BY8X01-16P-Arduino/README.md

 ### Serial UART

-* Make sure to flip RX/TX lines when plugging into module from microcontroller.
+* Make sure to flip RX/TX lines when hooking into module from microcontroller.
-* If running a 5v microcontroller, put a 1kΩ resistor on the line between the microcontroller's TX and module's RX pins.
+* If running a 5v microcontroller, place a 1kΩ resistor between the microcontroller's TX pin and module's RX pin.
+  * Alternatively, instead use a bi-directional logic level converter from 5v to 3.3v.
 * Remove A, B, and C resistors on module (factory default is a resistor on A and C, while B is left open).
   * This puts the device into the recommended 1-1-1 mode used for microcontroller serial control.
 * Busy pin is optional to utilize but returns a 2.8v signal when playback is active (just enough for 5v boards to register as logic level HIGH).